 This statement is made as part of Imperium Resourcing’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
-It summarises how we operate, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.
+It summarises how Imperium Resourcing operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year April 2019 to April 2020.
-It was approved by The Board of Directors
+This statement is published in accordance with section 54 of the Act, and relates to the financial year April 2021 to April 2022.
+It was approved by The Board of Directors on 26th February 2021.

 Imperium Resourcing is a limited company operating in the recruitment sector.
-We provide Interim, Executive Search and Consultancy services into the recruitment industry, specifically within the Public Sector.
+We provide Temporary, Interim, Permanent and Consultancy services into the recruitment industry, specifically within the Public Sector.
 Imperium Resourcing is an independent business.

 The hiring companies that we work with are predominantly Local Authorities, NHS Trusts, Charitable Organisations or Independent Fostering Companies located across the UK.
-We recruit exclusively from within the United Kingdom and our clients would only accept candidates with a demonstrable record of experience in the UK.
+The permanent/temporary staff that we supply live are sourced from within the UK.

 As part of our business, we also work with the following organisations:

-Imperium Resourcing has made our modern slavery policy available on our website.
+Imperium Resourcing has a modern slavery policy available on our website.
 Please visit: www.imperiumresourcing.com

 In addition, Imperium Resourcing has the following policies which incorporate ethical standards for our staff.
 These are: